matteomalucchi/HiggsToFourLeptons-8tev/README.md

-# Analysis of Higgs boson decays to four leptons at 8 TeV
+# Analysis of Higgs boson decay into four leptons at 8 TeV

 ## Introduction
 This repository contains an analysis of the decay $H \rightarrow Z Z \rightarrow 4l$ using reduced NanoAOD files created by [CMS Open Data](http://opendata.cern.ch/record/12360) with data from Run 1 at 8 TeV for a total of 11.6 fb $^{-1}$.
 The analysis follows loosely